andrewcooke/ParserCombinator.jl/README.md

   end
 end

-function response(p::Parent, s::ParentState, t::ChildState, iter, source, result::Value)
+function response(p::Parent, s::ParentState, t::ChildState, iter, source, result::Success)
   # the Response message containing Success above triggers a call here, where
   # we do something with the result (like save it in the ParentState)
   ...